benlongcp/py-game/README.md

 ### Off-Screen Indicators
 When the blue square is outside a player's view, a small blue arrow appears on the edge of the screen pointing in the direction of the blue square.
 This helps players locate the target when it moves off-screen.

+### Gravitational Physics
+- Two large static circles (red and purple) are positioned on opposite ends of the grid
+- Each static circle contains a transparent gravitational dot at its center
+- Gravitational field extends beyond the static circle boundary by a distance equal to the circle's radius
+- Total gravitational range is 2x the static circle radius (~94 pixels) for extensive strategic influence
+- When the blue square enters the gravitational field, it gets pulled toward the gravitational dot
+- Gravitational force decreases with distance from the center, creating realistic orbital mechanics
+- Use projectiles to push the blue square into gravitational fields and observe the effects

 ## Configuration